Jelena Rozga: Activism

-Artistry and legacy
+Artistry

 Rozga's music is generally classified as pop.
 Her earlier music records were heavily influenced by and contained Mediterranean and traditional music elements.
 Her music projects from the 2010s onwards incorporate more traditional regional musical styles, such as folk and turbo-folk elements which can be further classified in a genre dubbed "Croatian neofolk".
 While her first two studio albums, Oprosti Mala and Bižuterija were more consistent genre-wise, Rozga's third studio album, Moderna žena, experimented with several musical genres, including mainstream music, electronic dance music (EDM), Dalmatian traditional music, pop balladry and rap.
 Rozga cited Magazin singer Ljiljana Nikolovska as her biggest musical inspiration and the main reason she decided to venture in the music industry.
 Rozga was credited for bringing back the popularity to the group Magazin to a level similar to the period when Nikolovska was the lead singer of the band.
 After Rozga's joining of the group, the number of sold-out arena concerts also increased.
 Since the launch of her solo career, Rozga is accompanied by an all-male band during live performances.

+Legacy

 The lyrics of Rozga's song, which are frequently written by Vjekoslava Huljić, revolve around female experiences with love, betrayal, independence, heartbreak and female empowerement.
 The lyrics of her most famous song "Bižuterija", describe the experience of a dissatisfied woman who is left by her partner after having been treated as "bijouterie".
 The lyrics "žena, majka, kraljica" ("a woman, a mother, a queen") from the song "Bižuterija" became a catchphrase among the public on the Balkans, used to describe a powerful woman who can easily solve life problems.
 It also gained widespread use as a phrase of support and empowerment among women and as such, was used in merchandise.

 In addition to her musical legacy, she has become renowned for her fashion style recognizable by mini-skirts and high platform heels which were coined "Rozgice".
 The singer describes her private fashion style as very different from her performance outfits as it consists primarily of jeans and shoes.
 Critics often compliment the singer's fashion styles, which they view as fitting with her slim figure that she managed to maintain throughout the years.
 She is also seen as a symbol of elegance and positive and lively energy.
-Rozga's music and live performances have inspired singer Lorena Bućan, who has also named her her most favorite singer in Croatia.
+Rozga's music and live performances have inspired singer Lorena Bućan, who has also named her her favorite singer in Croatia.
+In May 2022, Rozga posted an Instagram video of the two singing Lorena's song "Tvoja i Gotovo".